Vitols999/QMS-WIKI/DocGisTemplates.md

 ### Layout Management

 Your template will not show anything in QMapShack unless you use the layout management.
 Each widget that groups other widgets has to use a layout.
 By that the other widgets are placed relative to the grouping widget.
-To define a layout do a rightclick on the grouping widget and select "Layout" from the context menu.
+To define a layout do a right click on the grouping widget and select "Layout" from the context menu.
 Another menu shows up:

 ![Designer Layout](images/DocGisTemplates/DesignerLayout.png "Designer Layout")